remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 ## Known problems
 ### No DNS resolution on Ubuntu 18.04 OpenVPN client
 If you are able to ping an IP-address, but not the corresponding Domain name, you fall into this category.
-OpenVPN can't by itself fix DNS-issues on Ubuntu 18.04 clients.
+OpenVPN can't by itself resolve DNS-issues on Ubuntu 18.04 clients.
 You need to take additional steps.
 This is one way of fixing it:
 - On the client, run:
   - sudo mkdir -p /etc/openvpn/scripts
   - sudo wget https://raw.githubusercontent.com/jonathanio/update-systemd-resolved/master/update-systemd-resolved -P /etc/openvpn/scripts/